 If anti-aging and avoiding osteoporosis aren’t enough reasons for you to embark on a muscle-building regimen, then do it to stay trim.
 Not only do women who strength train have a pleasing, toned look to their physiques, but they also have an easier time keeping fat weight off.
 That’s because muscle is metabolically active.
 It literally burns calories all the time, even when you’re not working out.
 This is one of those times when something that sounds too good to be true isn’t; it’s a scientifically proven fact.

 If you’re in a panic, thinking that you should have started putting on muscle mass long ago, you’re right.
-That doesn’t mean, however, that it’s too late for you, regardless of your age.
-That’s where resistance training comes in, and you don’t have to pump iron if you don’t want to.
+Whatever your age, however, it’s not too late to start resistance training.
+And you don’t have to pump iron if you don’t want to.
 Training with resistance bands is an excellent, safe alternative.
 It speeds up strength and muscle gains by allowing you to lift at your maximum potential.
 Go ahead, give it a try.
 You have nothing to lose and only muscle mass to gain.